Floorp-Projects/Floorp/remote/doc/marionette/CodeStyle.md

 as part of Firefox.
-We have access to all the latest ECMAScript features currently in development, usually before it ships in the wild and we try to make use of new features when appropriate, especially when they move us off legacy internal replacements (such as Promise.jsm and Task.jsm).
+We have access to all the latest ECMAScript features currently in development, usually before it ships in the wild and we try to make use of new features when appropriate, especially when they move us off legacy internal replacements.

 One of the peculiarities of working on JavaScript code that ships as part of a runtime platform is, that unlike in a regular web document, we share a single global state with the rest of Firefox.
 This means we have to be responsible and not leak resources unnecessarily.

-JS code in Gecko is organised into _modules_ carrying _.js_ or _.jsm_ file extensions.
+JS code in Gecko is organised into _modules_ carrying _.js_ or _.sys.mjs_ file extensions.
 Depending on the area of Gecko you’re working on, you may find they have different techniques for exporting symbols, varying indentation and code style, as well as varying linting